Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

 - Zeitwerk eager loading succeeds;
 - the existing JavaScript and CSS asset graph compiles;
 - the root page renders successfully in the test environment;
-- HS256 JWT encoding, expiration, authorization, and encrypted session payloads round-trip;
+- HS256 JWTs and encrypted session payloads can be encoded and decoded correctly;
-- password recovery uses a digested, single-use token and a trusted public origin;
+- password recovery uses a digested token that can be used once and a trusted public origin;
 - the RSM/TRM characterization suite passes;
 - the Docker image builds for Linux ARM and includes compiled production assets;
 - PostgreSQL 17 becomes healthy and the production container starts without implicitly seeding data;
 - the production home page responds with HTTP 200;
-- the complete database-backed suite passes.
+- the complete suite passes against PostgreSQL.

 ## Domain invariants